The Holst Spin Foam Model via Cubulations: Outline of Current Spin Foam Models

 As already said, even the simplicity constraints of the first two types are anomalous as they imply vanishing volume \cite{4,3} and fix the above mentioned intertwiner to be unique (the model has not enough degrees of freedom).
-This and other investigations has ruled out the Barrett -- Crane model \cite{5} which however was an important step in SFM research because it triggered the development of model independent mathematical tools.
-Recent activities in SFM therefore have focussed on trying to implement the simplicity constraints of the first two types differently.
-There are two camps: In \cite{13} one uses Master Constraint type of techniques which were developed in a different context \cite{14} in order to treat anomalous (rather: second class) constraints.
-In \cite{15} one refrains from imposing the simplicity constraints as operator conditions altogether but rather imposes them semiclassically by expanding SFM amplitudes in terms of group coherent states \cite{16} developed by Perelomov \cite{17} and then uses the simplicity condition on the classical bivectors on which the semiclassical amplitudes depend.
+This and other investigations has ruled out\footnote{See however \cite{aristidedaniele2} for a recent critical review of the various arguments raised against the Barrett-Crane model} the Barrett -- Crane model \cite{5} which however was an important step in the research in spin foam models because it triggered the development of model independent mathematical tools.
+Recent activities in spin foam models therefore focussed on trying to implement the simplicity constraints of the first two types differently.
+Thus, for instance, the work \cite{13} one uses Master Constraint type of techniques which were developed in a different context \cite{14} in order to treat second class constraints via a Gupta-Bleuer quantization procedure.
+In \cite{15}, one refrains from imposing the simplicity constraints as operator conditions altogether but rather imposes them semiclassically by expanding spin foam amplitudes in terms of group coherent states \cite{16} developed by Perelomov \cite{17} and then uses the simplicity condition on the classical bivectors on which the semiclassical amplitudes depend.
+More recently, the work \cite{EteraMaite} exploits a spinorial representation of spin network states to implement a Gupta-Bleuer quantization of the simplicity constraints, shown to be solved exactly by coherent states with appropriate labels.
+Finally, \cite{GFTnoncomm, DanieleAristide} exploit a non-commutative metric representation of spin network states and a non-commutative simplicial path integral representation of quantum BF theory to implement the simplicity constraints as strong constraints on the discrete (and non-commutative) B variables.